glennguy/plugin.video.plus7/README.markdown

 This addon relies on the mobile stream for iOS and Android.
 This used the HLS stream, which requires HTTPS support.
-We support native support for new platforms (XBMC v13 Gotham, excluding Android and iOS), but provide a fallback for other platforms (e.g. XBMC v12 Frodo and Android/iOS).
+We support native support for new platforms (XBMC v13 Gotham, excluding Android and iOS), but provide a fallback for other platforms (e.g. XBMC v12 Frodo and Android/iOS builds).

 Thanks for contributions from:
   * Adam M-W
+  * nunoidev

 Installation
 ------------